Mamena2020/nodemi/README.md

    - Regenerate access token

-   Regenerate access token by calling JwtAuth.regenerateAccessToken(), that will return new access token
+   Regenerate access token by calling JwtAuth.regenerateAccessToken(), that will return new access token.

    ```